IBM/dbb-zappbuild/docs/GettingStarted.md

     3. Do not initialize the repository yet.
         - Your Git provider creates the repository, but it is not yet initialized.
 On most Git providers, the repository creation process ends on a page with information on how to share an existing Git repository.
 Leave the browser open.
 2. Clone IBM's public [zAppBuild](https://github.com/IBM/dbb-zappbuild) repository to your local workstation.
 You can use your local workstation's terminal to complete this step (for example, Git Bash in Windows, or Terminal on MacOS).
-    - If you are using IBM Developer for z/OS (IDz) as your IDE, you can use its [Local Shell](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=view-running-viewing-commands-using-remote-shell).
-Wazi for VS Code and Wazi for Dev Spaces also both have Terminal windows.
+    - If you are using IBM Developer for z/OS (IDz) on VS Code as your IDE, you can use its Terminal.
+IDz on Eclipse also has a similar Shell view.
 (We documented the steps in this guide using a terminal.)
     1. In the terminal, navigate to the folder where you would like to clone the repository.
     2. Retrieve the Git repository URL or SSH path from IBM's public [zAppBuild repository](https://github.com/IBM/dbb-zappbuild):